 Moreover, the value of meditation cannot be overstressed.
 Meditation isn’t spiritualized daydreaming; it’s riveted reflection on revelation.
 Read less, if you must, to meditate more.
 It’s easy to encounter a torrent of God’s truth, but without absorption—and application—you will be little better for the experience.
 As the Puritan Thomas White once said, “It is better to hear one sermon only and meditate on that, than to hear two sermons and meditate on neither.”
 I think that’s pretty sage advice for Scripture reading, too.

 When it comes to Bible reading consistency, a solo-sport mentality can be lethal.
 Surely that’s why many run out of gas; they feel like they’re running alone.
-To forestall the dangers of isolation, then, invite one or two others to join you in 2020.
+To forestall the dangers of isolation, then, invite one or two others to join you in 2022.
 Set goals, make a commitment, and hold one another accountable.
 Turn your personal Scripture reading into a team effort, a community project.
 A daily devotional, too, can function as a helpful companion and guide.
-Don Carson’s For the Love of God (Volume 1; Volume 2) and Nancy Guthrie’s Discovering Jesus in the Old Testament are two excellent options.
+Don Carson’s For the Love of God (vol. 1; vol. 2) and Nancy Guthrie’s Discovering Jesus in the Old Testament are two excellent options.

 Every morning we awaken to a fresh deluge of information.
 We’ve now reached the point where, I’ve heard it said, an average weekday edition of the New York Times contains more information than Jonathan Edwards encountered in his entire lifetime.
 I don’t know if that’s true, but it sure makes me think.

 It is imperative, then, to set a specific time each day when you will get alone with God.
 Even if it’s a modest window, guard it with your life.
 Explain your goal to those closest to you, and invite their help.
 Otherwise, the tyranny of the urgent will continue to rear its unappeasable head.
-What is urgent will fast displace what is important, and what is good will supplant what is best.
+What is urgent will fast displace what is important, and what is fine will supplant what is best.
 If your basic game plan is to read your Bible whenever, chances are you’ll read it never.
 And if you don’t control your schedule, your schedule will control you.
 It’s happened to me more times than I care to admit.

-4. Don’t Live as if Paul Lied
+4. Don’t live as if Paul lied.

 Did you know Leviticus and Chronicles and Obadiah were written to encourage you?
 That’s what Paul believed, anyway: